 2. Tap “My apps and games,” then check if there’s an Update option next to Instagram.

 Once you’ve finished updating the app, try running Instagram again.

 6. Uninstall and reinstall Instagram

 If the problem is caused by a bug, you can fix Instagram by uninstalling and reinstalling the Instagram app.
 To do this:

 3. Tap Uninstall and then go back to Google Play Store and reinstall the latest version of Instagram.
 Sign in again and see if it works.

 7. Check common error messages and known issues

 Like most other apps, Instagram also has a set of error messages and known issues, and this list is regularly updated so that users can find possible solutions to their daily issues with the app.

-You can note the error you see and do a search on Google to find out whether it’s been handled before or not.
+You can note the error you see and do a search on Google to find out whether it’s already been handled.
 Most likely other users have had similar or the exact same issue and found help.

-If none of the steps listed here resolved the problem, you can report the bug from within the app for Instagram to investigate.
+If none of the steps listed here resolve the problem, you can report the bug from within the app to have Instagram investigate.
 Make sure you give as much detail about the issue you’re facing in the report, the device you’re using and what you were doing before and when it stopped working.
 The same applies to issues with signing in to your account.